-Connection shouldn’t cost you your peace.
+Connection shouldn’t cost you your identity.

-Maybe the fear of being left is so big that it shapes everything, who you choose, how you behave, how much of yourself you give away just to feel chosen.
+Maybe the fear of being left is so big that it slips into everything, who you choose, how you behave, how much of yourself you give away just to feel chosen.
 You might pull away before one of you leaves, or stay in something that isn’t working because being alone feels terrifying.

 Some people know exactly what the problem is.
-Others just feel a persistent sense that relationships are harder for them than they seem to be for everyone else.
-That closeness comes with a price, or that they might lose themselves if they get too close.
+Others just feel a persistent sense that relationships are harder for them than they seem to be for everyone else, that closeness comes with a price, or that they might lose themselves if they get too close.
 That no matter who they’re with, they just end up in the same place.

 You want real connection, you’re probably just not sure how to have it without it costing you something.